 It’s important to address how to receive an aligned bite given that the alignment of the jaw and teeth is so very important for the sake of our oral health.
-Thankfully with modern orthodontics, one can receive a proper bite over time, often through braces and potentially Invisalign.
+Thankfully with modern orthodontics, one can receive a proper bite, often through thanks to braces.

-This is often one of the main reasons why dental professionals recommend braces to begin with, to help patients reduce the risk of many oral-related problems caused from a misalignment of the teeth and jaw.
-Besides realignment through braces, dental professionals may also suggest tooth reshaping, dental crowns, or other oral appliances to correct the bite problem.
+The right alignment is often one of the main reasons dental professionals recommend braces to begin with, to help patients reduce the risk of many oral-related problems caused by a misalignment of the teeth and jaw.
+Besides realignment through braces, dental professionals may also suggest tooth reshaping, dental crowns, or other oral appliances correct a bite problem.

 Overall, it’s important that one puts alignment procedures into consideration.
 Eating, speaking, and smiling will all benefit from realignment treatments.